 What Makes Spaceship VPS Better?

-First, Starlight Hosting offers a very competitive price; they’re cheaper than most of the competition.
-Yes, there are cheaper ones like WebDock.
+First, Starlight Hosting offers a very competitive price; it’s cheaper than most competitors.
+Yes, there are more affordable alternatives, such as WebDock.

 With this VPS, software installation is easier when deploying or reinstalling virtual machines.
 You can choose apps based on OS and VM specs.

-Selected apps will be automatically installed whenever you deploy or reinstall.
+Selected apps will be automatically installed whenever you deploy.
 Using MariaDB with Ubuntu, you can install OpenLiteSpeed and WordPress with a single click.

 Using this method, you can easily install or reinstall WordPress in Launchpad.
 The downside is you can’t customize much.
 Of course, if you just want a simple website without optimizations, that’s fine.